wix-incubator/RollingNotes/README.md

 Begin Server
 -----
-Before running the server, make sure to run your mongodb server with the command:
+Before running the server, make sure to run your mongodb database with the command:
 > mongod

 The app can be run in a development or production environment.